xemle/home-gallery-doc/source/development/index.rst

 Within a single output folder the ``cli.log`` keeps the log of the cli calls.
 While the ``e2e.log`` holds the console output of the cli calls.
 With the tool `jq <https://jqlang.github.io/jq/>`_ you can inspect these files.

+Specific tests can be run via tags like ``npm run test:e2e -- --tags extractor``.

 Documentation
 -------------